(By someone who spent all her money on food)

 Get the Staten Island Ferry past Lady Liberty

 When you walk to real downtown Manhattan, you’ll come across a bunch of people trying to sell you tickets for a boat to Liberty Island.
 Rather than walking right to the ports for these places, walk left and you’ll find yourself at the Staten Island Ferry terminal (if in doubt ask a policeman for directions).
 The Staten Island Ferry is completely free and actually a commuters ferry.
 You don’t get to get all close up and personal with the big green lady, but you have a perfectly good photo op of her and great views of the Manhattan Skyline on the way back.
 Getting the ferry itself is a bit of an arduous process- they come every 30 minutes, then take about 30 minutes to cross and then you have to wait another half hour for the returning one.
-All in all, it can take two hours, but the Statue is a must see and for free, I wasn’t complaining.
+All in all, it can take two hours, but the Statue is a must see thing to do on a New York city trip and for free, I wasn’t complaining.

 If you want to do a bit of reading up about Lady Liberty before you go and visit her, check out these 40 fun facts about the Statue of Liberty over at Where To This Time!